 The Austin Competency Analysis Profile (ACAP) is a process for conducting an analysis for a targeted area of study.
 Eight to ten Subject Matter Experts (SME’s) work with a team of trained facilitators to determine the competencies needed to become proficient in the field of study.
 The product of the ACAP process is a report detailing the competencies or outcomes required in the field.

 The ACAP Report can be used in several ways.
 The main purpose of the report is to provide a basis for developing, validating and revising the curriculum for programs to meet current needs in a field of study.
 Because the ACAP Report defines Units, Competencies, and Competency Builders, it provides a clear transition into course/program curricula.

 Courses can be aligned quickly and easily using the competencies identified in an ACAP Report for program areas.
-ACC Instructional Design Specialists have worked with several programs to make this alignment.
+ACC instructional designers have worked with several programs to make this alignment.
 The process takes only a couple of hours.
-If you have an ACAP Report for your program area and would like to make this alignment, or if you would like an ACAP done for your program, please contact Instructional Design Manager Denise Robledo to schedule an appointment.
+If you have an ACAP Report for your program area and would like to make this alignment, or if you would like to request an ACAP for your program, please contact the following Curriculum & Programs instructional designers: